Last Updated on June 29, 2022

 The Arrington Vineyards are owned by country music artist Kix Brooks and are located on 95 acres of endless vineyards with gorgeous views.
 You can hear live music while taking in the beautiful sunsets, spirits, and award-winning wines.

 The live music series “Music in the Vines” is set to kick off April 3rd featuring a jazz band and bluegrass band every weekend until October.
 They also have “Food Truck Fridays” beginning in May which will feature a couple of food trucks each Friday as well as the onsite food vendor Simply Living Life and a jazz band.

-Summer Crest Winery opened in 1997 by two brothers expressing their passion for their Tennessee county.
+Summer Crest Winery was opened in 1997 by two brothers expressing their passion for their Tennessee county.
 It grew with an expanded wine list and has earned the respect of wine connoisseurs.
-Entertainment on the lawn is provided by the winery during the summer months (POSTPONED DURING THE PANDEMIC) isn’t the only bonus.
+Entertainment on the lawn is provided by the winery during the summer months isn’t the only bonus.
 There are antiques, classic cars, and boutique shopping!
 Patrons can enjoy drinks and snacks on the patio or in the chandelier room.
 On the weekends, there are expanded food options, including flatbread pizza.

 Relax in the PARKS all around Music City

 Opryland Resort Gardens are located at the Gaylord Opryland Hotel in Nashville.
 It is full of 9 acres of lush gardens, waterfalls, gazebos, a river, and walking paths to wander around this indoor natural paradise for free.
 This is a perfect idea for days with less-than-ideal weather for outdoor touring.
 We spend nearly 2 hours taking in the scenery here and watching the water shows at the fountains.
 Bring your picnic inside the atrium and you can still dine next to beautiful greenery as you watch the riverboat float by.